Site Map enter code:

 Chart S.76f: OMB Interest Forecasts

 Every year in the federal budget the Office of Management and Budget publishes "Table 3.2 - Outlays by Function and Subfunction" that projects spending out five years.
-In the FY24 budget Table 3.2 (xlsx) provides estimates of federal interest outlays out through FY 2028.
+In the FY25 budget Table 3.2 (xlsx) provides estimates of federal interest outlays out through FY 2028.

-US Treasury Securities Yield Curve for May 16, 2024
+US Treasury Securities Yield Curve for October 6, 2025

 The US Treasury Yield Curve shows the current yield of the full range of securities issued by the US Treasury, from One Month Treasury Bills to 30 Year Treasury Bonds.
 “Experts agree” that a “normal” yield curve, where every security with a longer maturity has a yield greater than all securities with a shorter maturity, is the sign of a growing economy.